Dragonsize/CTF_Writeups/OmniCTF_quals_2026/OSINT/Fear.md

 ## Walkthrough

-> **Note:** The hint was misleading — "darkest parts" pointed toward a darknet forum, and the most popular one is Dread.
+> **Note:** The hint was misleading — "darkest parts" pointed toward a darknet forum, and the most popular one is Dread which .

 1. **Find the forum** — The "darkest parts of the web" refers to ``.
 The most prominent darknet forum is Dread, accessible via its onion address (e.g. `dreadurlhere` — URL changes frequently).
 2. **Find the hacker** — Navigate to the user profile: `dreadurlhere/u/Maaasquerade`